 Understanding Foreign Exchange Trading

-The Australian Securities & Investments Commission (ASIC) have provided an excellent understanding foreign exchange trading resource on their web site.
+The Australian Securities & Investments Commission (ASIC) have provided an excellent resource for understanding Retail foreign exchange trading on their web site.
 ASIC is an independent government body that operates as Australia’s financial markets, financial services and corporate regulator (which includes the provision of CFDs and Forex trading).

 The article covers essential topics such as risks involved, how to deal with FX providers and asking yourself the important question “Is online forex trading right for you”.

 Learn How To Trade Forex

 Learn to trade a variety of financial markets, including FX currency markets, from leading professional Australian traders.
 We have reviewed what we believe are two of the best online trading courses currently available.
 These Australian trading educators cover a variety of their own trading strategies, based on technical analysis, which they have personally traded for over 10 years now.

 Foreign Exchange Risk Notice:

 Foreign exchange (also known as Forex, FX or currency) derivatives are complex, leveraged financial products and require a certain level of experience, therefore may not be suitable for everyone.
 Currency trading carries a high level of risk to your capital and can result in losses that exceed your initial deposit.
 Before opening a live forex trading account please ensure that you understand all the risks involved.